mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 .. note:: $poscs is a case-sensitive version of $pos; it has the same syntax.

 If you simply want to count the number of occurrences a list of substring is found in the string, you can use the $count identifier instead.
-It’s syntax is as follows:
+It's syntax is as follows:

 .. code:: text